tze088/tp/docs/UserGuide.md

 `CONTACT_INDEX` Constraints:
 * Should match an index in the currently displayed contact list.

-Other parameter are the same as [add-contact](#adding-a-contact-add-contact) command
+Other parameter constraints are the same as in [add-contact](#adding-a-contact-add-contact).

 <box type="warning" block>